Tatum Anderson

 United Kingdom

 A journalist for over 25 years, I've published stories on health, medicine and tech in WHO Bulletin and The Lancet to the Guardian, Health Policy Watch, SciDev.net, BMJ, BBC News and Nature.
-I write about global health, from affordable insulin, oxygen and the opioid crisis, to fake news on vaccines and mental health in the COVID-19 era.
+I'm interested in global health, from affordable insulin, oxygen and the opioid crisis, to fake news on vaccines and mental health in the COVID-19 era.

 You can reach me at tatumnanderson at gmail.com.
 I am represented by Catherine Cho, @Catkcho of Paper Literary.

-Below is a small selection of my work.
+Below is a very small selection of my work.

 Portfolio